How to Downgrade PHP Version In WordPress: 2 Quick Methods

 TL;DR: Downgrading your PHP version in WordPress can fix issues from recent updates but comes with risks like security vulnerabilities and compatibility problems.
 Always backup your site and check plugin and theme compatibility on a staging site before making changes.

-Understanding the risks of downgrading PHP version in WordPress
+The hidden risks of downgrading PHP version in WordPress

 How to downgrade PHP version in WordPress